Surging Bruins earn 3-1 win over Rangers

+Jaroslav Halak made 25 saves as Boston picked up its ninth win in 10 games.

+Mika Zibanejad scored, but the Rangers’ four-game winning streak was snapped.
+Alexandar Georgiev made his third start in a row for New York and had 31 saves in his team-leading 26th start.

-Coyle scored the game winner with a short-handed goal at 18:42 of the second period.
-The forward stole a puck from Jacob Trouba at the blueline, then out skated everyone on the ice before converting a breakaway for his 14th of the season.
+Coyle scored the winner with a short-handed goal at 18:42 of the second period.
+The forward stole a puck from Jacob Trouba at the blueline and outskated everyone on the ice before converting a breakaway for his 14th of the season.

+“It takes a while to pick yourself up from that,” Bruins coach Bruce Cassidy said.
+“That was the big boost for us.”

-McAvoy opened the scoring at 19:18 of the first period after a puck took an odd bounce over the head of Georgiev.
+McAvoy opened the scoring at 19:18 of the first period after a puck took an odd bounce over Georgiev’s head.
 McAvoy tossed a shot near the net and the puck bounced off two Rangers skaters before finding the back of the net.
 McAvoy also scored in the Bruins’ 4-1 win against the Detroit Red Wings on Saturday.

+“I knew I hadn’t scored, but I wasn’t losing sleep at night,” McAvoy said of his 51-game goal drought to start the season.
+“It is nice to get a couple in a short amount of time, more importantly we got two wins on this back-to-back.”

 Zibanejad ended Halak’s shutout bid with a power-play goal at 9:52 of the third period.
 Artemi Panarin and Ryan Strome assisted on the play.
 Bergeron added an empty-net goal in the final minute.